lessonly/accessly/README.md

 UserPolicy.new(user).grant!(:edit_basic_info, other_user)
 ```

-In our `Edit User` controller, we can check permissions
+In our `EditUserConroller`, we can check permissions

 ```ruby
 UserPolicy.new(user).edit_basic_info?(other_user)